Overview

 To configure your email server parameters and start receiving notifications of scheduled and critical events, follow these steps:

-- Navigate to Administration > System Management > Email Configuration.
+- Navigate to Administration > Email Configuration.

 - Configure the email server parameters based on the chosen authentication method.